 A refused admissions application cannot be completed at a later date.
 The candidate whose application was refused may submit a new application before the deadline, provided that the refusal was not based on the lack of sufficient means.
+In this case, an administration fee will again be charged to non-EU students applying for a Bachelor's, Master's, or Advanced Master's degree.

 If the applicant does not agree with this decision, they can request an appeal by the Government Commissioner of UMONS (Place du Parc 15, 7000 Mons).

-In the case that University has not made a decision by 31st October, the student may also submit an appeal.
+If the University has not made a decision by 15th November, the student may also submit an appeal.